 Deliciously soft Red Velvet Cake covered in classic cream cheese frosting.
 This buttery cake is light and tender with a seriously velvety texture.
 It’s so much easier to make than you’d think.
 And it’s a stunning cake for special occasions.

-My beautiful Red Velvet Cake featuring a soft, buttery crumb and a slathering of rich cream cheese frosting.
-This cake not only looks stunning with its stark red interior, but it tastes amazing too.
+This easy cake not only looks stunning with its stark red interior, but it tastes amazing too.
 Expect a stick-to-your-fork crumb and a tangy frosting that’ll make you weak at the knees.

 She’s a classic for a reason!
 And she’s now one of my firm favourites.
+We love this cake for birthdays, anniversaries or special occasions.

 Why you will love this cake

-- And a luscious cream cheese frosting
+- Smooth frosting: Expect a luscious cream cheese frosting.

 I first tried Red Velvet Cake from Sprinkles Bakery in Los Angeles.
 One bite and I was smitten!
 This unusual cake is recognisable by its striking red colour, achieved by food colouring.
 But what does it taste like?
 I describe the flavour of this cake as part vanilla, part chocolate, and using my recipe, super buttery too.